mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
 - Add 20 recipes
-- Meta tags & descriptions (make seo a dynamic partial)
 - Videos on stop animal cruelty
+- Seo on resources pages
 - Email validation on form
 - Resources with images on home page
-- More recipe links on single recipe page
 - footer with lots of links - good for SEO

 Ideas: